 As you can see from the example portfolios below, our team can handle all of your Foolish investing for you,

 whether you're just starting out, working towards retirement, or already retired.
+Of course, these are only hypothetical portfolios

 Frank is in his mid-60’s, is already enjoying retirement, and has a portfolio just a bit over a half a million dollars.
 Market drops tend to keep him up a bit at night – particularly with a son already in college and a daughter about to go off to school as well.
-So as he begins to continues taking advantage of retirement, he knows he needs to continue growing his portfolio while simultaneously protecting its downside as well.
+So as he continues taking advantage of retirement, he knows he needs to continue growing his portfolio while simultaneously protecting its downside as well.
 While Frank was able to weather the stock market crash of 2008 rather well, he worries about how his portfolio would do if another crash hit.Click here to view our SMA strategies

 Now 65 and already in retirement with more than a half million dollar portfolio, Olivia was calm, cool, and collected throughout the 2008 financial crisis and loves investing in high growth stocks.
 That said, without the previous large and consistent stream of revenue from her successful career as an environmental attorney, she fully understands the need to effectively manage her risk and not take too many chances with her portfolio in order to leave a lasting legacy for her three grandchildren.Click here to view our SMA strategies